 Limits or exclusions: Pay attention to services not included in your plan, as well as any limitations or exclusions.
-Due to health care reform, plans will no longer have lifetime or dollar limits, but there may be limits related to other items, such as the number of refills for certain drugs, the number of visits to certain specialists or the number of days covered for certain benefits.
+Due to health care reform, plans will no longer have lifetime or annual limits on essential health benefits, but there may be limits related to other items, such as the number of refills for certain drugs, the number of visits to certain specialists or the number of days covered for certain benefits.
 These limits or exclusions could mean unexpected out-of-pocket costs.

 *Note: Definitions and examples were adapted from healthcare.gov/glossary.